Bail and Pre-Trial Release / Detention Hearings

 - Detention (upon motion by the State).

-We represent criminal defendants in every county in New Jersey, in the New York State criminal courts located in Manhattan and Brooklyn, and in the federal courts in New Jersey and New York City.
-If you have been arrested and charged with a crime, the only thing you should say to the police is “I want a lawyer now.”
+We are New Jersey criminal defense attorneys representing defendants in every county in New Jersey, in the New York State criminal courts located in Manhattan and Brooklyn, and in the federal courts in New Jersey and New York City.
+If you have been arrested and charged with a crime, the only thing you should say to the police is “I want a criminal lawyer now.”
 Then, contact us immediately to discuss your case.